-What you get for paying common charges and maintenance
+What you get for paying standard common charges and maintenance

 It is essential to understand what the fee covers since the services covered varies wildly.
-Both maintenance and common charges include the building’s real estate taxes, mortgage, insurance, and any operating costs for the building.
-Operating expenses may consist of upkeep of for common areas such as the lobby, trash pick-up, snow removal, and salaries for the cleaning crew.
-Utilities may also be included.
+Both maintenance and standard common charges include the building’s real estate taxes; mortgage; insurance; and any operating costs for the building.
+Operating expenses may consist of upkeep of for common areas such as the lobby; trash pick-up; snow removal; and salaries for the cleaning crew.
+Utilities can be included.

 Beyond that, fees can climb rapidly, particularly for more upscale buildings.
 A 24-hour concierge, pool, high-end appliances, a gym – these are beautiful things to have but will cost you.
-Only you can determine if these items are worth it, but knowing what’s included allows you to make a fair comparison and assessment.
+Only you can determine if these items are worth it, knowing what is included, allows you to make a fair comparison and assessment.

 Remember, for a condo, you own the airspace between the walls, and are responsible for the unit’s upkeep.
 If the plumbing needs to be repaired, be prepared to pay for this out of your pocket.
 However, in a co-op, you own individual shares, not the unit.
 Therefore, maintenance fees include the cost of potential repairs such as plumbing and electrical.

-There are some rules of thumb, such as having three to six months of maintenance/common charges, but you should check a building’s reputation for being well-managed.
+There are some rules of thumb, such as having three to six months of maintenance/common charges; you should check a building’s reputation for being well-managed.
 Ideally, a portion of your monthly fee goes towards the reserve fund.

-If the reserve fund is inadequate, you may be charged a special assessment.
-This can occur if a major repair needs to be done.
+If the reserve fund is inadequate; you may be charged with the special assessment.
+This can occur if major repairs need to be completed.
 Unfortunately, this creates an expensive surprise.
-Assessments are typically paid off over time by adding the amount to your monthly maintenance/common charges.
+Building assessments are typically paid off over time by adding the amount to your monthly maintenance/common charges.

 Reviewing a building’s financial statements can uncover details to determine its financial health and help you learn if the reserve fund is adequate or whether your fees are going to go up substantially in the future (or face a special assessment).
 You can also check the history to see how fast the monthly fee has gone up.